Surya-Gs/bayer-hackathon/README.md

 # bayer-hackathon
-This repository is created to deploy containerized applications to aws using EKS
+This repository is created to deploy containerized applications to AWS EKS